Nate Lowe Preview, Player Props: Rangers vs. Mariners

-Nate Lowe -- with an on-base percentage of .159 in his past 10 games, 202 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Seattle Mariners, with Bryan Woo on the mound, on September 29 at 10:10 PM ET.
+Nate Lowe -- with an on-base percentage of .159 in his past 10 games, 201 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Seattle Mariners, with Luis Castillo on the hill, on September 30 at 7:15 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Mariners.
+He had a hitless showing in his most recent game (0-for-3) against the Mariners.

 Sportsbook Promo Codes